-I would like to thank Geofizyka Torun S.A. for encouraging this work, Polish Oil and Gas Company (PGNiG S.A.) for permission to present the data, and Paradigm Geophysical for possibility to use their products.
-I acknowledge Henryk Kowalski and Michal Podolak from Geofizyka Torun S.A., as well as Zvi Koren from Paradigm for numerous discussions and their contribution to the project.
+Thanks to Geofizyka Toruń S.A. for supporting this work, and Paradigm Geophysical for support in novelty application of their products.

+I acknowledge also Henryk Kowalski and Michał Podolak from Geofizyka Toruń S.A., as well as Zvi Koren and Anat Canning from Paradigm for numerous discussions and their contributions to the project.